darioizzo/dcgp/paper.md

 Several *kernels* are already available in `dcgp`, but the user can define his own both in the C++ and in the Python version, allowing for the possibility to consider kernels that are, themselves, genetic programs.

 In `dcgp` the CGP representations of programs are all derived from a base C++ templated class `dcgp::expression<T>`.
 The use of the template parameter `T` allows to compute the nodes of the acyclic graph defining the computer program, and thus its outputs, using different computational types.
-In particular, the use of **generalized dual numbers**, implemented as a new type in the library `audi` [@audi:2020], are enabled and can be used to obtain the derivatives, at any order, of the program outputs with respect to parameters present in its encoding. **Generalized dual numbers** implement the algebra of truncated Taylor polynomials and act, in this context, as a high order, forward mode, automated differentiation method.
+In particular, the use of **generalized dual numbers**, implemented as a new type in the library `audi` [@audi:2020], are enabled and can be used to obtain the derivatives, at any order, of the program outputs with respect to parameters present in its encoding.
+**Generalized dual numbers** are elements of the algebra of truncated Taylor polynomials and act, in this context, as a high order, forward mode, automated differentiation method.
+The library `audi` makes computations in this algebra rather straight-forward by defining all the basic arithmetics rules for the new type `audi::gdual<T>` which, essentially, represents a multivariate Taylor polynomial and thus contains all the derivatives of the considered expansion.

 The two classes `dcgp::expression_weighted<T>` and `dcgp::expression_ann` derive from the base class `dcgp::expression<T>` and offer new, extended, kinds of CGP representations. `dcgp::expression_weighted<T>` adds a weight to each node connection and thus creates a program rich in floating point constants to be learned. `dcgp::expression_ann` adds also a bias to each node, thus making it possible to represent generic artificial neural networks.
 Since forward mode automated differentiation is highly unefficient whenever a high number of parameters are to be learned (a typical situation when training ANN weights and biases), ```dcgp::expression_ann``` is only allowed to operate on the type ```double```.
 Its weights and biases can be learned using backward mode automated differentiation (back propagation) and a stochastic gradient descent algorithm implemented specifically for the class.

 All computer programs represented in `dcgp` can be *mutated* via the corresponding methods of the ```dcgp::expression<T>``` base class, and thus evolved.
 Mutations can be chosen selectively to affect only specific part of the chromosome, thus affecting only the *kernels*, the connections or the output nodes.
 As an example, the different consequences of such mutations are visualized, in the case of a `dcgp::expression_ann`, in \autoref{fig:ann_mut} and studied preliminarily in [@martens:2019].
+No crossover is implemented at the level of the ```dcgp::expression<T>```, as the original technique employed to evolve Cartesian genetic programs [@miller:2011] was purely mutation based.
+We do intend to add this possibility in future versions.

 ![Effects of mutations on a dCGPANN.\label{fig:ann_mut}](ann_mut.png)